 Asian stocks follow Wall St higher as inflation fears ease

-Asian stock markets have followed Wall Street higher as inflation fear ease and investors regain an appetite for risk
+Asian stock markets have followed Wall Street higher as inflation fears eased and investors regained an appetite for risk

 Overnight, Wall Street’s benchmark S&P 500 index rose 1%, recovering about half of last week’s losses.
 Gains were led by tech stocks.